SwitchaBLE/style-guide/README.md

 Coding
 ------

 Like UI design, code should follow accepted best practices for its targeted platform.
-Code should be commented to the extent that it is useful, but in many cases, the best code is self-explanatory by being extremely modular and using highly descriptive variable and method names.
+Code should be commented to the extent that it is useful, but in many cases, the best code is self-explanatory by being extremely modular and by using highly descriptive variable and method names.
 All code should be open-sourced under the [MIT License](http://opensource.org/licenses/MIT) and hosted on GitHub under the [SwitchaBLE organization](https://github.com/SwitchaBLE).
 Git itself should be used to its fullest potential as much as possible, as should GitHub Issues.
 [Close issues from commits.](https://help.github.com/articles/closing-issues-via-commit-messages)

 Website
 -------